felipe-gl18/felipe-gl18/README.md

-- 👋 Hi, I’m Felipe Gadelha Lino (@felipe-gl18)
+- 👋 Hi, I’m Felipe Gadelha Lino (felip_g.l).
+- 👦 i'm 16yo.
+- 📚 school : EEEP Mons.
+José Aloysio Pinto (@ep_monsaloysio).
 - 👀 As an student I’m interested in get more experience.
-- 🌱 I’m currently learning ReactJS and typescript
+- 🌱 I’m currently learning ReactJS and typescript.

 <!---
 felipe-gl18/felipe-gl18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.